 SOLAR FOR CONSERVATIon: HIGHLIGHTING THE RELATIONSHIP BETWEEN CONSERVATION AND CLEAN ENERGY

 One of the most important aspects of renewable energy is the departure from a dependence on heavily polluting traditional energy sources.
 Carbon-based emissions have a far-reaching negative impact on the quality of our air, water, and soil.
 The connection between conservation and clean energy begins here: by powering our lives with clean, renewable energy, we can take the next step in protecting the ecological integrity of the land and wildlife habitat that local conservation organizations have already worked so hard to protect from development and fragmentation.
 In that sense, choosing clean energy is choosing conservation.
-To support the inherent connection between the two, OnSite Energy has partnered with local conservation organizations by offering a promotion to their members where 1% of the total cost of their solar system will be returned to the organization they belong to as a donation.
+To support the inherent connection between the two, OnSite Energy has partnered with local conservation organizations by offering a promotion to our customers where 1% of the total cost of their solar system can be donated to a participating conservation organization of their choice.